PSLmodels/Tax-Calculator/TESTING.md

 And then the output from the two models are compared item-by-item and unit-by-unit to produce cross-model-validation summary results.
 See the [description of the Internet-TAXSIM validation tests](taxcalc/validation/README.md) for more details.
-The only difference between the two variants of this second phase of testing is the number of randomly-generated samples that are generated and compared.

-**SHORTER TEST**: If you don't want to run all the validation/tests, run the second-phase of testing as follows at the Mac or Linux command prompt in the tax-calculator directory at the top of the repository directory tree:
+Run the second-phase of testing as follows at the Mac or Linux command prompt in the tax-calculator directory at the top of the repository directory tree: